TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-18.md

 **Problem Statement**

-- Given an integer number as input, find its factors.
+- Given a positive number as input, find its factors.

 **Test Cases**